 Abnormalities of the formed elements of the blood, and of the clotting, fibrinolytic, and related systems, are very common in systemic lupus erythematosus (SLE).
 The major hematologic manifestations of SLE are anemia, leukopenia, thrombocytopenia, and the antiphospholipid syndrome (APS).
-This topic review will provide an overview of these problems, most of which will be discussed in more detail elsewhere.
+These hematologic abnormalities may be a presenting manifestation of SLE, and can be a sign of disease activity if other possible causes are excluded.
+This topic review will provide an overview of these problems.

-Anemia is a frequent occurrence in SLE, affecting most patients at some time in the course of their disease.
+Anemia is a frequent occurrence in systemic lupus erythematosus (SLE), affecting most patients at some time in the course of their disease.
 Multiple mechanisms contribute to the development of anemia, including inflammation, renal insufficiency, blood loss, dietary insufficiency, medications, hemolysis, infection, hypersplenism, myelofibrosis, myelodysplasia, and aplastic anemia that is suspected to have an autoimmune pathogenesis [1-8].